 The following video shows how an analog oscilloscope can be used to measure voltages in a circuit:

 Now that we've seen how analog oscilloscopes came into being, lets break down their operation.
 Figure 5 shows the internals of such a scope (in block diagram form) along with descriptions of each of the components.

 Probe: The piece that connects to your circuit under test.
 Most probes have two tips, as oscilloscopes measure the electric potential difference (voltage) between two points.

-Amplifier/Attenuator: Often, an electrical signal needs to be amplified (increase the amplitude) or attenuated (decrease the amplitude) to be effectively displayed to the user or to not damage the internal circuitry of the oscilloscope.
+Amplifier/Attenuator: Often, an electrical signal needs to be amplified (increased in amplitude) or attenuated (decreased in amplitude) to be effectively displayed to the user or to not damage the internal circuitry of the oscilloscope.

 Trigger System: A trigger is a user-defined condition (such as a voltage threshold) that determines when the oscilloscope should begin drawing a waveform.
 This can be extremely helpful in finding sporadic pulses in a circuit or synchronizing the display to a repeating pattern, like a sine wave, so that it appears steady on the screen.

 Sweep Generator: To control the horizontal plates in the CRT, the sweep generator creates a repeating sawtooth voltage pattern.
 This causes the beam to sweep from one side to the other in the CRT.
 The frequency and triggering of the sweep generator is set by the user.

 Horizontal Amplifier: Much like the amplifier found after the probe, the horizontal amplifier increases the amplitude of the sawtooth wave from the sweep generator so that it can control the horizontal plates in the CRT.